strindberg/rg/README.md

 declare -a lastoutput
 ```

-You now have two new commands: `rg` to search case-insensitively, and `rG` to search case-sensitively.
+You now have two new commands (or rather, aliases): `rg` to search case-insensitively, and `rG` to search case-sensitively.

 You can of course customize the `RG_EXCLUDES` array to exclude any files and directories that you never want to search (but see the
 documentation on the `-F` parameter if you want to temporarily override the filtering).